This article details how to perform batch exporting in Avid Media Composer.

 The other day I had to export nine different parts of a training course I was editing in Avid Media Composer for one of my clients.
 Media Composer isn’t like Premiere where I can add a bunch of videos or sequences to a Queue in Adobe Media Encoder.
 From inside a sequence you have to export them one at a time.
 This isn’t convenient for anyone.
 In this project in particular I’d have to go back and check every 20-30 minutes and then go and export the next video.
 However there’s a trick you can do to batch export out of Media Composer and I’m going to explain that in this post.
 In fact, this trick is allowing me to write this blog post then go take lunch outside at a park next to the Potomac River.

 Let’s jump right in.
-How do you batch export?
+What is batch exporting in Avid Media Composer?
+How do you do it?
 Instead of exporting from a sequence we’re going to export from a bin.
 And to export from a bin we need to create copies of our master sequence(s) that we want to export.

 To begin create a new bin.
 Label it something like, “For Export Only”.
 Take your master sequence, set in and out points and select just the tracks you want to export.
 If it’s all tracks, select every track (Hit Cmd/Ctrl+A to quickly do this).